 How to Make Coconut Fish Curry

-Step 3- Add the fish.
-Add fish pieces, and a few cilantro sprigs, and stir well to coat fish with coconut milk.
-Optionally, you can add a few mint leaves on top, this gives the coconut curry a very subtle and sweet minty aroma.
+- Add the fish.
+Add fish and cilantro sprigs, stirring gently to coat with coconut milk.
+Optionally, top with a few mint leaves for a subtle, sweet minty aroma.

-This recipe is as easy to make on the stovetop.
+This recipe is easy to make on the stovetop.
 Here's how:

-- Cover the pan, reduce the heat to medium and cook for 5-6 minutes, or until the fish cooks through.
+- Cover the pan, reduce the heat to medium, and cook for 5-6 minutes, or until the fish turns opaque.
 Finish the dish with a light squeeze of lime and serve.

 Serving Suggestions